marcobonici/marcobonici.github.io/blog/autodiff.md

 to a partial derivative.
 The coefficient multiplying each of these derivatives is the corresponding element of the gradient!
 Thus, we can conclude that the calculation give the same result as before!

+### References and Footnotes
+[^finitedifference]: This is not the most efficient way to code the finite difference derivative, it is just something quick and dirt to show the method.
+A more efficient implementation can be found in (FiniteDifference.jl)[https://github.com/JuliaDiff/FiniteDifferences.jl]